Futurizt/everscale-whitepaper/everscale-whitepaper/chapter-two-ever-kernel-ek/smft-soft-majority-fault-tolerance-consensus.md

-Will leave the Catchain BFT protocol intact as of the leadership selection and consensus phazes.
+Will leave the Catchain BFT protocol intact as of the leadership selection and consensus phases.
 The Thread validators will validate the block as they are now, just with the BFT threshold lowered to say 51% signatures, which will be used for preventing natural forking and  slashing in case of an attack.

 In addition, let's have a protocol that samples some random nodes out of the WorkChain Validator set and requires them to validate every block (let’s call them “Verifiers”).
 The randomness must be calculated after the block candidate has been propagated.
 The protocol must be non-interactive, succinct and low latency.

-Let us concentrate on the block collation phaze, before the consensus, because in order for malicious validators to validate the malicious block it should be collated in the first place.
+Let us concentrate on the block collation phase, before the consensus, because in order for malicious validators to validate the malicious block it should be collated in the first place.
 If we prove that the malicious collation will be impractical, it won’t matter how many potentially malicious validators the thread has.

 Instead of broadcasting the block that has been already validated, we will ask collator to broadcast the block candidate to all nodes in the WorkChain.
 If a collator won’t do this, the block header won’t be included into Masterchain and the Collator will be slashed for data withholding.&#x20;